neondatabase/website/content/docs/manage/users.md

 Additional users can be created in a project's root branch or child branches.
 There is no limit to the number of users you can create.

-Users belong to branch.
+Users belong to a branch.
 If you create a child branch, users from the parent branch are duplicated in the child branch.
 For example, if user `sally` exists in the parent branch, user `sally` is copied to the child branch when the child branch is created.
 The only time this does not occur is when you create a branch that only includes data up to a particular point in time.
 If the user was created in the parent branch after that point in time, that user is not duplicated the child branch.

 <Admonition type="note">
 You can only create database users in the Neon Console or using the [Neon API](https://neon.tech/api-reference).
 Creating database users directly in PostgreSQL is not yet supported.
 In Neon, the terms "user" and "role" are synonymous.
 The Neon API uses the term "role".